ptmt/sharepoint-schema-evolution/README.md

 sharepoint-schema-evolution
 ===========================

-Migration for Microsoft SharePoint 2010 data - Content Types, List, Columns, ListItems and many other in "Ruby on Rails-style".
+Migrations for Microsoft SharePoint 2010 data: Content Types, List, Columns, ListItems etc in "Ruby on Rails"-way.
 (AcitveRecord::Migration)

-Write small evolution's steps which help to deploy and synchronize data schema beetween production and development environment.
+Write small migrations steps which help to deploy and synchronize data schema beetween production, test and development environment.

 Designed for SharePoint 2010, written in C#.